NHS Providers Anti-racism statement

 We believe NHS Providers must actively tackle racism.
 This is important for our team, for our member trusts and because of the impact we can have on wider society.

-For wider society: Our organisation exists to support the NHS, a huge and diverse employer which has contact with everyone in our society.
+For wider society: our organisation exists to support the NHS, a huge and diverse employer which has contact with everyone in our society.
 We represent the NHS in the media and in our engagement with government and other partners.
 We know that there are wide disparities in health outcomes and life expectancy between different ethnic groups, and there is strong evidence of their differential access to and experience of services.
 We therefore have a responsibility to use our profile and influence to make a difference to the world we live in.

 Our anti-racism statement

-To underpin our work, we have chosen to set out, clearly and simply, what we mean when we say we are an anti-racist organisation.
+This is what we mean when we say we are an anti-racist organisation.
 This sits alongside our organisational values and action plan for improvement on race equality.
-It is not a static statement: we expect to update it over time.
+It is not static.
+This is our statement to members, staff, and the wider community of our commitment to becoming actively anti-racist.
+Each and every member of staff shares this commitment and takes personal responsibility for it.

 Our five commitments